 If you are also planning on storing your washer, the following steps will prepare it for storage, as well.

 The 1st several steps are just to help you unhooking and draining the washing machine.
 We recommend doing these in the listed order to avoid damage to the machine or injury to yourself.
 If you just don’t feel confident disconnecting and draining your washer, you can always hire a plumber or appliance technician.
 (Or just let us do it for a small additional fee)

 - Clean the washer.
 Run the empty machine through a normal wash cycle on hot, using bleach or white vinegar to clean the drum and drain lines of detergent residue.
 Leave the door open for at least 24 hours to allow it to dry completely before proceeding.

 - Shut off the water supply.
 These valves are usually located behind the washer on the wall.
 You may have to shimmy the washer out from the wall to reach behind, but be careful!
 You don’t want to pull the lines loose — just move it enough to turn the supply valves off (typically done by turning them from left to right).

 - Turn off the power.
 Find the washer on your home’s electrical panel and disable it.

 - Unplug the washing machine.
 Follow the cord to the outlet, and unplug it carefully.

 - Disconnect and drain the hoses.
 Once the washing machine stops running, a lot of residual water will stay in the hoses.
 So before you continue, you must drain the water.
 Have a bucket or large bowl handy and use slip-joint pliers to disconnect both the hot and cold water supply hoses from the valves on the wall.
-Keep the hoses upright to keep water from spilling out, disconnect one at a time and empty any water into the bucket.
+Keep the hoses upright to keep water from spilling out, disconnect them one at a time, and empty any water into the bucket.

 - Remove water hoses from the washer.
 Use slip-joint pliers to disconnect the hoses from the machine, and place them inside the washer so they aren’t misplaced during the move.